-Although some 0% interest cards are short on extras, a good number of them have rewards programs and other benefits We recommend that you focus on paying down debt while you’re taking advantage of the introductory zero-interest offer.
+Because the intro offer will expire after a few months, it’s worth considering what else the card brings to the table.
+Although some 0% interest cards are short on extras, a good number of them have rewards programs and other benefits.
+We recommend that you focus on paying down debt while you’re taking advantage of the introductory zero-interest offer.
 Once you’ve cleared your debt, you can turn your attention to earning rewards.

 Learn more: What is good APR on a credit card?

-Are there alternatives to a 0% interest credit card?
+Are there alternatives to an introductory APR credit card?